 Ned is instructed in a wide variety of work, in particular across all planning and environmental law contexts.

-He is ranked by Chambers and Partners 2014 in both Planning and Environment.
+He is ranked as up and coming by Chambers and Partners 2014 under both Planning and Environment.

 “He builds effective working relationships with clients and is quick on his feet and highly committed.”